EdinbR/EdinbR.github.io/README.md

 ## Contributing

-This blog allows for per-post author attribution, and we're happy to accept community contributions as pull requests (e.g. your slides and notes from a talk you gave at EdinbR!).
+This blog allows for per-post author attribution, and we're happy to accept community contributions as pull requests (e.g. your slides or notes from a talk at EdinbR!).

 Add your details to [the authors.yml file](_data/authors.yml) in this format: